Frequently Asked Questions:

 Are there scholarships?

-Yes, a degree of financial aid is available in the form of the Jay Ginter Youth Sailing Scholarship.
+Yes, financial aid is available in the form of the Jay Ginter Youth Sailing Scholarship.
 Click here to learn more.

 How can I volunteer with JYSailing?

 Ah!
 We love you.
-JYSailing is run entirely by unpaid, stressed-out volunteers who are always happy to have another set of hands.
-The ideal is to have people join the Board (we meet once a month) and be there when work is discussed and divided.
-If the idea of meetings is just more than you can bear, but you still want to give time, send us your e-mail address so we can put you in the volunteer pool when needs arise.
-Most commonly, we need people to be in or lead drysuit repair parties.
-We also rely on a large group of people showing up at the beginning and end of each season to launch the dock and boats for the Summer and bring them in for Fall.
-We also need responsible youth to be Junior instructors (usually, having taken Level 2 or above and earned the recommendation of an instructor is ample qualification).
-Anyone 16 and older can be certified as a full US Sailing instructor and get a paid position.
-Click here to learn more.
+JYSailing is run entirely by unpaid, over-worked volunteers who have been doing this for too long.
+We are always happy to have another set of hands around.
+The ideal is to have people join the Board (we meet once a month or less during the season) and be there when work is discussed and divided.
+If the idea of meetings is just more than you can bear, but you still want to give time, send us your email address so we can put you in the volunteer pool when needs arise.
+Most commonly, we need: people to manage the repair of drysuits (bring them to the shop), a motor-boat manager to tend and care for our three safety skiffs, a finance saint who turns in our taxes and records payroll, and Adult Race managers if we're trying to hold races.
+We also rely on a large group of people to show up at the beginning and end of each season to launch the dock and boats for the Summer and bring them in for Fall.
+We also need responsible youths to be Junior instructors (usually, kids who have taken Level 1 at least once, are 13 or older, and have earned the recommendation of an instructor).
+Click here to learn more about volunteering.

 Do I need to buy a drysuit?